-I am a Lecturer (Assistant Professor) at the School of Computing Science, University of Glasgow.
-Within the School, I am a member of FATA research section, Programming Language Foundations and Formal Methods research topics, and Athena SWAN team.
+I am a Lecturer (Assistant Professor) in the School of Computing Science at the University of Glasgow.
+Within the School, I am the Theme Lead of Programming Languages and a member of Formal Analysis, Theory and Algorithms (FATA).

-You can find more information about me on my personal website.
+You can find more about me on my personal website.

 My reserach interests are in programming languages, concurrency, logic and verification.

 My goal is to design and develop rigorous formal models and software tools for communication-safe, adaptable and resilient concurrent and distributed systems.

 - From Data Types to Session Types: A Basis for Concurrency and Distribution (EP/K034413/1) Co-Investigator May 2018 - November 2020 (jointly with Ph.
 Wadler, S. Gay, N. Yoshida)